 Pascual says the culture shock from military life to academic life is profound—everything from the general lifestyle to the way people communicate is different.
 He says that having dedicated spaces and transition programs for veterans helps with mental health and overall morale as compared to schools that do not have these resources.

-As an undergraduate, Pascual—who is also a Ronald E. McNair Scholar—studied abroad in Tuscany, Italy, as part of Falk College’s Mediterranean Food and Culture course offered at Syracuse University Florence.
+As an undergraduate, Pascual—who is also a Ronald E. McNair Scholar—studied abroad in Tuscany, Italy, as part of Falk College’s Mediterranean Food and Culture course offered at the Daniel and Gayle D’Aniello Syracuse University Program in Florence.
 He stayed on working farms during the “life-changing” trip and saw firsthand how the farmers worked together to grow their food.

 The biggest lesson he learned from that trip was intentionality.
 “Everything the farmers did, from the way they cleaned their food to the way they treated their land and animals, was very intentional and pure.”